gpcor/100-Days-Of-Go/README.md

 finished projects here as proof of work.
 Most days will be a short log to show proof of work.

+### Day 7 (9MAR21)
+Another night of code katas, another night of not feeling like I got anywhere.
+It sucks when you feel like you're doing good in a tutorial and like things are clicking, but then you put it into practice (on something like a code kata) and it doesn't seem to go as planned.
+That said, I'm only a week into learning Go and taking this all seriously, so it's to be expected.
+No one ever got good in a week.
+In the words of Cal Newport from "So Good they Can't Ignore You", you have to have a Craftman's Mindset if you are going to build any usable career capital.
+Deliberate practice and good mental strain are the only path to Mastery.

 ### Day 6 (8MAR2021)
 Worked on a code kata that I couldn't wrap my head around.
 I seem to be missing something in my fundamentals, although I think this is in part due to the time